 - 1. Have satisfactory teaching experience within the last five years; - 2.
-Show evidence of meeting all ten Hawai'i Teacher, Counselor or Librarian Performance Standards: - 3.
+Show evidence of meeting all ten Hawai'i Teacher, Counselor or Librarian Performance Standards; - 3.
 Professional Fitness clearance; - 4.
 Pay the renewal fee.

-For this reporting period, over 2,700 teachers renewed their license.
-License expiration dates are cyclical and there was a significant increase in the number of renewals in this reporting period.
+For this reporting period, over 700 teachers renewed their license.
+License expiration dates are cyclical and generally correspond to the five year term of a Standard License.
 The majority of teachers used their employment evaluation as evidence of meeting the performance standards.
 HTSB continues to work with the DOE to ensure educators meet the performance standards using a combination of their new evaluations and professional growth plans.
 The new Educator Effectiveness System, combined with an individual's professional development plan, validates that a person meets all ten performance standards over a five year period.